-In addition, longer (750 m) heavier (30 t axle load; 8,600 t weight) trains are running up in the very north to carry iron ore from the region of Kiruna to the Port of Narvik in Norway.
+In addition, longer (750 m) and heavier (30 t axle load; 8,600 t weight) trains are running up in the very north to carry iron ore from the region of Kiruna to the Port of Narvik in Norway.
+On a stretch of Malmbanan, trains with 32,5 t axle load are running, the heaviest in Europe.